 If the defendant is instead charged for drug trafficking of 50 kilograms of cocaine or another drug that had been mixed with the marijuana, the minimum mandatory sentence is now 10 years.
 An expert defense attorney can plead that the primary substance in the mix is marijuana charges should be brought accordingly.

 Hiring the best attorney possible is the key to a successful defense.
-Ben Stechschulte has prosecuted these types of cases as a board certified expert in criminal trial law, defending clients against drug trafficking charges.
+Ben Stechschulte of Stechschulte Nell law firm in Tampa, FL has prosecuted these types of cases as a board-certified expert in criminal trial law, defending clients against drug trafficking charges.
 He understands these cases, how the system works, and what is necessary to best represent his clients.